 This 2 km long sandy beach was for years and still is the favorite beach of the people of Heraklion town.
 It is named after the river "Karteros" which outflows at the west end of it near the airport.
 The water is clean, the seabed is sandy with smoothly shelving and swimming is safe.
 The access is free in most parts except for some areas that are reserved for military personnel and the municipal beach "Akti" where visitors should pay an entrance fee in order to use the facilities.
 At the east end there are some very good taverns offering fresh fish among their specialties and are very popular with locals and tourists alike.

-The Musical Workshop "Labyrinth" was founded in 1982 by Ross Daly with the goal of initiating young people, primarily, into a creative approach to traditional musical idioms...exhibitions of unique collections of instruments...
+The Musical Workshop "Labyrinth" organizes seminars, concerts and various creative activities around modal traditional musics of the world.
+Labyrinth Musical Workshop was founded in 1982 by Ross Daly, with the goal of initiating young people, primarily, into a creative approach to traditional musical idioms from various parts of the world.

 Learn about the long lasting tradition and history of Thrapsano village through words and also, take a sense of its beauties through pictures.
 Photo galleries.
 Historical data, demographic data, myths and traditions, the municipality, churches, school, highschool, the history of pottery, ventema, the reservoir of Livada.
 Created by George Emm.
 Ploumakis

 Dia (GR: Δία & Ντία) is an uninhabited island approximately 7 nautical miles north of Heraklion.
 It is surrounded by small rocky inlets and its maximum length is 5kms while its maximum width 3kms.
 Dia is one of NATURA's protected areas due to its status as a biotope for endemic plants and for plants with low dispersal within the Southern Aegean.